The top 10 New Zealand motorhome destinations

 Queenstown/ Lake Wakatipu

 Golden beaches and rugged mountains, known for its sunshine, good food and good wine, what more could you need?
 Blessed with three national parks within its boundaries including the Abel Tasman park, there is no shortage of activities to do.
-For those who crave home comforts they have the option of multiple holiday parks and their facilities, however there are numerous freedom camping spots for self-contained motorhomes in central Nelson.
+For those who crave home comforts they have the option of multiple holiday parks and their facilities.
+However, there are also numerous freedom camping spots for self-contained motorhomes in central Nelson.

-Spend your days zooming around in a moped or out on the golf course, thanks to its stunning coastline, Whangamata is an extremely popular summer destination.
-The surrounding forests offer trails for keen runners and bikers and there’s heap of little beaches tucked around nearby, such as Onemana Beach.
-One bonus of exploring any part of the Coromandel in a motorhome is that you’ve got your own little kitchen and bathroom right on board, so you don’t need to worry about packing your lunch in the mornings cause you can make your meal right on the beach!
+Spend your days zooming around in a moped or out on the golf course.
+Thanks to its stunning coastline, Whangamata is an extremely popular summer destination.
+The surrounding forests offer trails for keen runners and bikers and there are heaps of little beaches tucked around nearby, such as Onemana Beach.
+One bonus of exploring any part of the Coromandel in a motorhome is that you’ve got your own little kitchen and bathroom right on board - you don’t need to worry about packing your lunch in the mornings cause you can make your meal right on the beach!

 Nestled in the heart of an ancient volcano, Akaroa is easily the most French town you will find in New Zealand.
 Lined with historic buildings, a magnificent harbour and quaint French bakeries, it has all the perfect ingredients for a memorable holiday.
 In Flea Bay you can take 4WD trips to see the largest penguin colony on mainland New Zealand or kayak across the waters in hopes of seeing a dolphin or two.